dongqi-DQ/GEO4PALM/README.md

 For urban and plant canopy tif file fileds, if users do not have files available, they should leave the file names empty as `"",`.
 If a user desires to use data from OSM (OpenStreetMap), please leave the field as `"osm",`.
 Building footprint, building height, building ID, pavement type, and street type will be derived from OSM data.
 For buildings with no height information available, a dummy value of 3 m is given.

-A namelist example is given in `JOBS/Christchurch/INPUT/` folder
+A namelist example is given in `JOBS/Chch_online/INPUT/` folder

+#### Water temperature
+If "online" is used for `sst`, the water temperature is derived from UKMO daily SST data downloaded from OPeNDAP.
+The SST at the nearest grid point will be used for water temperature.
+The day of the year is derived from `origin_time` in the namelist.
+The location to take SST data depends on `centlat` and `centlon` in the namelist.

 #### Input tif files explained